 Each family is required to pay a security deposit in an amount determined by the Agent.
+RRC applicants' security deposit will be transferred by the CHA in accordance with the RRC.
 Payments must be made prior to occupancy, unless other arrangements are made otherwise.
 The security deposit, and any interest due on the deposit, will be returned to the resident within thirty (30) days after move-out, provided, however, that the landlord may deduct from the security deposit: